Gautam-Balachandran/beginner_tutorials/README.md

 ## Running the service

-1. changeOutputMessage is a custom service that has been added to the project.
+1. Output_String is a custom service that has been added to the project.
 This can be used to modify the base string published by the talker.
 After building the project and launching the talker-listener nodes, the list of available services can be seen using the command :
 ```
 roservice list
 ```
 2. To run the service, enter the following command:
 ```
-rosservice call /changeOutputMessage "This is an user entered string!"
+rosservice call /Output_String "This is an user entered string!"
 ```
 This will update the base string published by the talker to "This is an user entered string!"